Why The Bloodvein?

 3. A Shuttle On The Pine Ridge Road To Lund Lake:

-The Pine Ridge Road access route requires a shuttle and eliminates some of the portaging involved in #2 by use of a road which runs north and west of Red Lake to Lund Lake.
+The Pine Ridge Road access route requires a shuttle and eliminates some of the portaging involved in #2 by use of a road that runs north and west of Red Lake to Lund Lake.
 What this does is knock off the first three portages (and about 3000 meters) from the workload.
 One party of three canoes which we later met on the river had come in this way.
 All you can say is that it is less work than the first option.
 They didn’t comment on the gravel road condition.

 4. A Shuttle On The Suffel Road To Johnson Lake: